FAST-LB/pyGCodeDecode/paper/paper.md

 ---
-title: 'pyGCodeDecode: A Python package for GCode simulation in material extrusion processes.'
+title: 'pyGCodeDecode: A Python package for GCode simulation in material extrusion processes'
 tags:
   - Python
   - GCode